Located in North Africa, the River Nile is one of the most famous rivers in the world.

 The Aswan High Dam was completed in 1970.
 It curbed the river’s floods and provides around half Egypt’s power.

 Hapi was the Ancient Egyptian God of the Nile.
 “Lord of the Fishes and Birds of the Marshes” and “Lord of the River Bringing Vegetation” were some of the titles that he was known by.
-Hapi was honoured for the floods which brought fertility to the lands.
+Hapi was honored for the floods which brought fertility to the lands.

 The river discharges about 300 million cubic meters of water (10.5 billion cubic feet) every day.